-These observations echo those from the 2021 report.
-Spatial design is the most common type of submission and CAD has become the most used graphic mode.
+Spatial design was the most common type of submission and CAD has become the most used graphic mode.
 This growing media choice is enabling candidates to produce complex designs that are directly related and accurately executed.
 However, candidates must also understand projection, conventions, and standard drawing practices used in New Zealand.
-(Refer to Explanatory Note 6 of the Standard).
+(Refer to Explanatory Note 6 of the Achievement Standard.)